Olivia Rodrigo: Philanthropy and activism

+In January 2026, it was announced that Rodrigo would contribute a track to the charity compilation album Help(2) in support of War Child and participate in a charity auction to raise funds for humanitarian and medical aid efforts in Sudan.
+At the Resonator Awards during Grammy Awards week in late January 2026, Rodrigo wore an "ICE Out" pin as part of the #BeGood campaign protesting the killing of Renée Good by an ICE agent in Minneapolis.
+On August 29, 2026, Rodrigo performed at her own festival, Daisy Chain Fields, from which all ticket proceeds went to organizations Planned Parenthood, Jhpiego, and Baby2Baby among others.

 Personal life

-Rodrigo discussed being partially deaf in her left ear in interviews.
-She said on the Awards Chatter podcast: “I never knew until kindergarten or so when they’re doing the tests on all the kids, and they were like, ‘Oh, you’re a little hard of hearing.’”
+Rodrigo is partially deaf in her left ear.
+She once said on the Awards Chatter podcast: "I never knew until kindergarten or so when they're doing the tests on all the kids, and they were like, 'Oh, you're a little hard of hearing.

-Raised in a vegetarian household by her mother, she later told the Los Angeles Times: "My mom’s a vegetarian, so I grew up vegetarian.
-Until one day when I was like, I just want chicken tenders so bad.
-Ordered the tenders and never went back."

-In 2018, Rodrigo began dating her Bizaardvark co-star Ethan Wacker after the two met in 2016 when they started filming the series; they later broke up in 2019.
-From 2019 to 2020, she was linked to her High School Musical: The Musical: The Series co-star Joshua Bassett.
+From 2018 to 2019, Rodrigo dated her Bizaardvark co-star Ethan Wacker, whom she met in 2016 while filming the series.
+She dated her High School Musical: The Musical: The Series co-star Joshua Bassett from 2019 to 2020.
+From 2023 to 2025, Rodrigo dated English actor Louis Partridge.

-In 2021, she reportedly dated producer Adam Faze, with the relationship ending in February 2022.

-In early 2022, she was briefly linked to DJ and executive Zack Bia.

-Since October 2023, Rodrigo has been in a relationship with English actor Louis Partridge.

-Rodrigo has identified as a feminist and spoken publicly about mental-health awareness and reproductive rights.
-In July 2021, she visited the White House to encourage COVID-19 vaccination among young people.

-Her song "Hope Ur OK" references religion critically, suggesting that some parents prioritized the Bible over kindness toward their children.

-Rodrigo reportedly purchased an apartment in Greenwich Village, New York City, in 2023.

-In June 2025, she confirmed via Instagram that she had moved out of her New York apartment.

 Achievements

 Rodrigo has received various music accolades, including three Grammy Awards, seven Billboard Music Awards, four MTV Video Music Awards, five iHeartRadio Music Awards, and four People's Choice Awards; an American Music Award, a Brit Award, and a Juno Award.
-She was named as Time's Entertainer of the Year for 2021 and was placed on 100 Next list.
+She was named Times Entertainer of the Year for 2021 and was placed on 100 Next list.
 Billboard honored her as Rookie of the Year for 2021 and Woman of the Year at the Billboard Women in Music event in 2022.
-The magazine included her on its annual 21 Under 21 list, which she topped the following year.
+The magazine included her on its annual 21 Under 21 list, which she topped the next year.